/

 6. Mushroom Risotto with Syrah

-Though not pasta, mushroom risotto is comforting, rich food that is a perfect match with an aggressive, terroir-forward red such as Cellar Beast’s Syrah.
-Blackberry, smoked meat and black pepper – Syrah highlights the mushrooms’ earthy, umami flavors while providing the acidity and tannins necessary to cut through the richness of the risotto.
+Though not pasta, mushroom risotto is a comforting, rich food that is a perfect match with an aggressive, terroir-forward red such as Cellar Beast’s Syrah.
+Blackberry, smoked meat, and black pepper – Syrah highlights the mushrooms’ earthy, umami flavors while providing the acidity and tannins necessary to cut through the richness of the risotto.

 7. Spaghetti Aglio e Olio with Dry Rosé

-• Why It Works: Rosé acidity eats through the oil, a fruit forward fruit palate just a touch spicier than the pepper.
+• Why It Works: Rosé acidity eats through the oil, a fruit-forward fruit palate just a touch spicier than the pepper.

 • Tip: Sprinkle some fresh parsley or some lemon on top to spruce up the pasta and give the wine a citrus taste.